 Annual "Take Back the Night" Event: The goal of Take Back the Night is to end sexual violence of all types and to create safe communities and respectful awareness.
 The event is for Students & Employees and includes a survivor speak-out, student performances, a march around campus, and a keynote speaker.
-Provided by Public Safety & Title IX.
+Provided by Center for Student and Community Engagement, Public Safety and Title IX.